laviniacaldas/laviniacaldas/README.md

 ###

-I am a proactive, curious and creative person.
-I seek to learn continuously and I like to work in a dynamic and collaborative team.
-I have recently graduated in Electronic Engineering at UFS.
-My current goal is to get a junior position in an environment with diverse and unique people, in which I will be able to constantly learn, share knowledge to deliver a good result with performance.

-During my graduation, I focused not only on developing technical skills, but I also participated in extension activities, such as organizing events and competitions that required me to work as a team, proactively and dynamically.
-My last experience was an internship at a Brazilian multinational, in which my function was conducting an internal process improvement project that led to a reduction in the number of incidents through the creation of good practices and management.

-My experiences with the C/C++ programming language began through the Brazilian IT competition, in which I won 3rd place and a university course focused on imperative programming.
-During my undergraduate studies, I participated in extension activities that allowed me to deepen my knowledge of this language, I took courses that required this skill and I also developed personal projects.
+I am a proactive, curious and creative person who recently graduated an Electronic Engineering with a strong desire for continuous learning and collaboration.
+Now I am seeking a junior position in a dynamic and diverse team environment, with a focus on sharing knowledge to deliver high-performance results.
+During graduation, I participated in extension activities, including organizing events and competitions, showcasing teamwork and proactive problem-solving skills.
+My internship at a Brazilian multinational involved leading an internal process improvement project, resulting in a reduction of incidents through the implementation of best practices.
+My proficiency in C/C++ programming began with a 3rd place win in a Brazilian IT competition, followed by dedicated coursework and personal projects during my undergraduate years.

 ## Extra activities